 More than any other type of senior care, those looking for independent living have a wide array of options available.
-The type of community you choose will have a significant effect on the costs involved.
+The type of personal care assistance or community you choose will have a significant effect on the costs involved.

-There are two basic types of senior apartments: Age-restricted apartments, and apartments reserved for low-income seniors.
+There are two basic types of senior apartments: age-restricted apartments and apartments reserved for low-income seniors.

 Age-restricted apartments are allowed under the Fair Housing Act to restrict rental by age, so only those 55 and up (or in some locations, 62 and up) have access to the apartment complexes.
 These might consist of a single building on a city block or a retirement community with substantial amenities.

 Apartments for low-income seniors can include: